bensimpson-ch/openliberty-parent/README.md

 # openliberty-parent
-Parent pom to use for maven projects where a yaml file should be generated into model's and resources using the jaxrs-spec.
+Parent pom to use for maven projects that use open liberty microprofile server.